The Department of Education provides competitive research grants to Higher Education Providers (HEPs) in Australia.

 The Australian Competitive Grants Register (ACGR) lists schemes that provide competitive research grants to higher education providers (HEPs).
 The income HEPs receive from schemes listed on the ACGR drives the allocation of over $200 million of Research Infrastructure Block Grants (RIBG) each year.

-Visit the Department of Education ACGR website for the latest version of the ACGR and for more information including funding criteria and reporting guidelines.
+Visit the Department of Education & Training ACGR website for the latest version of the ACGR and for more information including funding criteria and reporting guidelines.

 Category 2: Other public sector research income